-For repeat HCV screening among HIV-infected individuals, guidelines suggest that those who remain at risk should undergo repeat screening at least yearly (sooner if there are clinical reasons to suspect hepatitis C infection, such as elevation of AST or ALT levels).
+For repeat HCV screening among PLWH, guidelines suggest that those who remain at risk (due to ongoing injection drug use, high-risk sex, or other risk factors) should undergo repeat screening at least yearly (sooner if there are clinical reasons to suspect hepatitis C infection, such as elevation of AST or ALT levels).
 Some guidelines additionally suggest that those individuals with ongoing injection drug use or those diagnosed with a sexually transmitted infection (STI) should be screened three months after last use or diagnosis, respectively (European 2011).

 Furthermore, because around 6% of PLWH may have seronegative HCV infection (chronic infection with detectable HCV RNA but negative HCV antibody), all those with risk factors and elevated transaminases should be screened with HCV RNA (viral load) testing in conjunction with HCV antibody testing (Aberg 2014a).

-Some guidelines also suggest that, in addition to yearly antibody testing, all HIV-positive MSM be screened with liver function panel every six months (with a hepatitis C test checked for any new transaminase elevation) (European 2011).
-In addition, some have suggested that all HIV-positive men who have sex with men (MSM) who have unexplained elevated transaminase values should be evaluated for acute HCV infection.
-This recommendation is based on the increasing detection of sexually transmitted acute HCV infection in HIV-infected MSM, particularly in association with other concurrent sexually transmitted infections (Luetkemeyer 2006; Browne 2004).
+Some guidelines also suggest that, in addition to yearly antibody testing, all HIV-seropositive MSM be screened with liver function panel blood tests every six months (with a hepatitis C test added for any new transaminase elevation) (European 2011).
+In addition, some have suggested that all men who have sex with men (MSM) with HIV who have unexplained elevated transaminase values should be evaluated for acute HCV infection.
+This recommendation is based on the increasing detection of sexually transmitted acute HCV infection in MSM with HIV, particularly in association with other concurrent sexually transmitted infections (Luetkemeyer 2006; Browne 2004).

-In general, the HBV and HCV treatment principles and guidelines are the same for older individuals with HIV infection as for younger individuals.
+In general, the HBV and HCV treatment principles and guidelines are the same for older individuals with HIV infection as for younger individuals with HIV.

 In general, most HIV-HBV coinfected individuals should continue anti-HBV therapy indefinitely due to high rates of reactivation if therapy is stopped.
-Additionally, if an individual stops HBV therapy, transaminase levels should be monitored due to risk of HBV flare (in general, transaminases are checked every 6 weeks for 3 months then every 3 to 6 months in this setting).
+If an individual does stop HBV therapy, transaminase levels should be monitored due to risk of HBV flare (in general, transaminases should be checked every 6 weeks for 3 months then every 3 to 6 months in this setting).

 Further details regarding treatment of HIV-HBV coinfection can be found in the CDC OI guidelines and the HHS Adult and Adolescent HIV Treatment Guidelines (both available at: https://aidsinfo.nih.gov/), and the AASLD-IDSA HBV treatment guidelines (available at: http://www.aasld.org/publications/practice-guidelines-0).

 Hepatitis C treatment options have evolved dramatically in recent years.
-Treatment regimens no longer include interferon and, except in a small subset of circumstances, no longer include ribavirin.
-Treatment now involves oral direct-acting antiviral drugs (DAA) which have drastically reduced toxicity as compared to the days of interferon-ribavirin therapy.
-Treatment courses in general are also much shorter, and probability of sustained virologic response (SVR) is very high (90% or greater) for the majority of individuals.
-Additionally, in the modern era of DAA therapy for HCV, HIV coinfection and also age no longer decrease the chance of SVR significantly and, in general, HIV-HCV coinfection is treated similarly to HCV monoinfection and older individuals are treated similarly to younger individuals.
+Treatment regimens no longer include interferon and, except in rare circumstances, no longer include ribavirin.
+Treatment now involves oral direct-acting antiviral drugs (DAA’s), which have drastically reduced toxicity as compared to the days of interferon-ribavirin therapy.
+Treatment courses in general are also much shorter (often two to three months), and probability of sustained virologic response (SVR) is very high (90-95%% or greater) for the majority of individuals.
+Additionally, in the modern era of DAA therapy for HCV, HIV coinfection and age no longer decrease the chance of SVR significantly.
+In general, HIV-HCV coinfection is treated similarly to HCV monoinfection and older individuals are treated similarly to younger individuals.
 HIV coinfection is a high priority scenario for HCV therapy because of the elevated risk of liver fibrosis progression, and it could be argued that older age also increases the priority, particularly if individuals have been infected for many years and thus have higher likelihood of advanced liver fibrosis.